FAQs

 There is no cost to you!
 Lifeline service is free for qualifying individuals and households.

-When you enroll with enTouch Wireless, select the Lifeline + Affordable Connectivity Program (ACP) plan option to receive the most Free Data at no cost, along with unlimited free talk and text.
+When you enroll with enTouch Wireless, select the Lifeline plan option to receive the most Free Data at no cost, along with unlimited free talk and text.
 Sign up online today for free service!

 Am I Eligible For Free Talk, Text and Data?